Eagle Force: Development

-Mego's Vice President of Research and Development, Bill Baron, came up with the Eagle Force concept, which initially was called "Screaming Eagles," the nickname of the U.S. Army's 101st Airborne Division.
+Mego's Vice President of Research and Development, Bill Baron, came up with the "Eagle Force" concept, which initially was called "Screaming Eagles", the nickname of the U.S. Army's 101st Airborne Division.
 When Kirchner was brought on board in April 1981, Baron had already sketched up a number of characters, including "Captain Claw" (later named Capt.
 Eagle), Goldie Hawk (the company assumed this figure would be used as a hostage), and a "hippie" character named "Sleeze" (later named "Tilt" and finally "Zapper").
 The characters Turk and "Pot Luk" (later named Kayo) were based on two security guards at the Mego Corporations headquarters.
 The Baron Von Chill figure was an in-joke based on Bill Baron.

-Many of the Eagle Force characters were based on ethnic stereotypes, including Nemesis, an Arab terrorist; General Mamba was originally based on the African military dictator Idi Amin.
-Because of backlash concerns, General Mamba became Caucasian when his figure hit marketplace, and the Nemesis figure was not marketed in Europe.
+Many of the Eagle Force characters were based on ethnic stereotypes, including Nemesis, an Arab terrorist.
+General Mamba was originally based on the African military dictator Idi Amin.
+Because of backlash concerns, General Mamba became Caucasian when his figure hit marketplace, while the Nemesis figure was not marketed in Europe.

 The first Eagle Force line included thirteen figures: Captain Eagle, Big Bro, The Cat, Goldie Hawk, Harley, Kayo, Stryker, Turk, Zapper, General Mamba, Beta Man, Savitar, and the Shock Trooper.
 Mego released five additional figures a short time later: Redwing, Sgt.
 Brown, Wild Bill, Baron Von Chill, and Nemesis.
 Vehicles and playsets included a mountain base ("Eagle Mountain"), a jet, two jeeps, and two tanks, all of which were based on existing products so no new high-cost molds had to be created.
 Eagle Mountain, for instance, was from Marx Toys' The Guns of Navarone playset with a few modifications.
 (Mego had recently acquired some Marx Toys trademarks and molding tools after that company's assets were liquidated.)

 In addition, Mego packaged bundles of products from the Eagle Force toy line in specialized "Adventure Packs": Communications, Ocean Patrol, Tactical, and Bivouac.
 The company also produced a range of Eagle Force-related comic books (penciled by Kirchner and inked by Ralph Reese), cap guns, and other items.

 Slight variations in packaging in the U.S. were common while in production by Mego; later, other companies began producing figures from the same molds. producing still more variations.
 Outside the United States the Eagle Force lineup included numerous variations in packaging, figure painting, and additional vehicles.